-Robert Newman was most recently the creative director of Reader’s Digest.
-He has been the creative director of Real Simple and the design director of Entertainment Weekly, New York, Details, Vibe, Inside, The Village Voice, and Guitar World.
+Robert Newman is the creative director of This Old House.
+He has been the creative director of Real Simple and Reader’s Digest, and the design director of Entertainment Weekly, New York, Details, Vibe, Inside, The Village Voice, and Guitar World.
 He was also the editor of The Rocket, a music and culture magazine based in Seattle.

 Newman has worked with a wide array of magazines and newspapers, consulting on issues ranging from staffing to cover design to overall art direction.
 He has ongoing clients in publication design, app creation, book design, and more.